Alon Gorodetsky

 chiz38@uci.edu

-Ashlynn Zhang is an undergraduate student in the Department of Chemical and Biomolecular Engineering at UC Irvine, who joined the Gorodetsky Group in 2023.
+Ashlynn Zhang is an undergraduate student in the Department of Chemistry at UC Irvine, who joined the Gorodetsky Group in 2023.

 In the Gorodetsky Group, Ashlynn’s current research is focused on production and purification of reflectin isoforms.